WebDevStudios/custom-post-type-ui/readme.txt

 = 1.15.0 - TBD =
 * Updated: confirmed compatibility with WordPress 6.4.
 * Added: Checkbox to indicate you intend to migrate a post type into CPTUI in event of matching slugs.
+Props @ramsesdelr

 = 1.14.0 - 2023-08-07 =
 * Added: "Scroll to top" links in CPTUI pages.
 Props @aslamatwebdevstudios